keithalewis/math/prob.md

 __Exercise__. _If $X$ and $-X$ have the same law then its skew is 0_.

-The _kurtosis_ of a random variable is the fourth central momeent of a standardized random variable.
+The _kurtosis_ of a random variable is the fourth central moment of a standardized random variable.
 It is a measure of how peaked a distribution is.

 The _moment generating function_ is $\mu(s) = E[e^{sX}] = \sum_{n=0}^\infty m_n s^n/n!$.